shanshanpeng333/S-expression-calculator/README.md

 # S-expression-calculator
-Write a command line program that acts as a simple calculator: it takes a single argument as an expression and prints out the integer result of evaluating it.
+A python program that acts as a simple calculator: it takes a single argument as an expression and prints out the integer result of evaluating it.

 ## Main idea of this solution:
 1. use regex to define the S-Expression